apanwar/sap-commerce-cloud-scalability/product-catalog/media-to-catalog-unaware-media/README.md

 ## Configuring the Cron job for Migration of Media to Catalog Unaware Media & Media Container to Catalog Unaware Media Container
 The [ImpEx script](./mediamigration/resources/impex/essentialdata_mediamigration.impex) is a sample script as commented to create a cron job to migrate the media of `apparelProductCatalog` to CatalogAware Media.
 You can adjust this ImpEx script to create the cron job and then execute it during the quiet business hours with following adjustments:
-- The list of media, media collection and media container attributes used in the data model.
-These can be updated in the constants `MEDIA_ATTRIBUTES`, `MEDIA_COLLECTION_ATTRIBUTES`, `MEDIA_CONTAINER_ATTRIBUTES
 - Batch size to pick how many products to pick in one batch.
 - Migration workers to configure how many worker threads to use for migration.
 - Reference catalog version to configura the catalog version that has all accurate medias associated across the product catalog versions.